Azure/azure-powershell/src/ResourceManager/KeyVault/KeyVaultProvider/help/Get-ChildItem-for-KeyVaultProvider.md

 ## DESCRIPTION
 For the KeyVault Provider, the **Get-ChildItem** cmdlet returns the KeyVault types contained in the directory specified by the path.
 These types are: Vaults, Secrets, Certificates, Keys, and AccessPolicies.

-Note: This custom cmdlet help file explains how the Get-ChildItem cmdlet works in a file system drive.
+Note: This custom cmdlet help file explains how the Get-ChildItem cmdlet works in a KeyVault drive.
 For information about the Get-ChildItem cmdlet in all drives, type "Get-Help Get-ChildItem -Path $null" or see Get-ChildItem at http://go.microsoft.com/fwlink/?LinkID=113308.

 ## EXAMPLES